 Though the manufacturing industry doesn’t always operate in crisis mode, there are valuable lessons about resiliency to be learned from the pandemic.
 Any manufacturer can take these lessons to heart and transform their factory into a smart agile, responsive environment resilient enough to weather whatever changes come.

 We can show you the way.
-Hitachi’s ongoing efforts in automation, robotics, AI and hundreds of other technologies not only build resiliency for our customers but are a key part of our commitment to powering good in society, the economy and the environment.
+Hitachi’s ongoing efforts in automation, robotics, AI /ML, Industrial Internet of Things (IIoT) and other smart manufacturing technologies not only build resiliency for our customers but are a key part of our commitment to powering good in society, the economy and the environment.

 Hitachi offers a full suite of digital manufacturing solutions and consulting services that can help infuse your manufacturing enterprise with resiliency.
 By leveraging our powerful IT and operational technology (OT) experience with our industry-specific expertise, we can help you create data-driven production execution supported by digital technologies so your factory can be more adaptive and responsive now and into the future.